 Bitvea's OSINT engagements start at 25,000 CZK.
 Pricing scales with scope: a focused assessment on a single entity costs less than a comprehensive competitive intelligence program covering multiple targets across jurisdictions.

-Compare that to the cost of a breach (IBM's 2024 report puts the average at $4.88 million), a failed partnership, or a bad acquisition.
+Compare that to the cost of a breach (IBM's 2025 Cost of a Data Breach report puts the global average at $4.44 million), a failed partnership, or a bad acquisition.
 OSINT is among the highest-ROI security investments a company can make.

 When Your Business Needs OSINT: Five Scenarios